ohmra/QR-Decomposition/README.md

 A project on approximated solution of linear system

 # Exemple of execution

+The program needs two parameters to execute : the number of rows and the number of columns

 ```bash
 $ make
 $ ./qr_decomp 10 10
 ```

-The program needs two parameters to execute : the number of rows and the number of columns
+To remove the output files :

 ```bash
 $ make clean
 ```
-to remove the output file